Trevor Hold: Music

 Although he generally made little effort to promote himself as a composer outside of his local area, contact with the BBC in Birmingham led to a series of broadcasts of his song cycles with leading performers, including Gathered from the Field (words John Clare, 1977) and cycles setting his own words such as The Image Stays (1979), River Songs (1982) and Book of Beasts (1984).
 He also set the poetry of e.e. cummings in the cycle I'll Sing (1988).
 He wrote very few separate songs.
 As the song cycles became more dramatic he turned increasingly to opera, most notably in The Second Death (1983).

 The piano suite Kemp's Nine Daies Wonder was broadcast by John Ogdon in 1988, and became Hold's best known work for piano.
 There are also four piano sonatas, written during the last two years of his life and performed by Peter Jacobs.
+The chamber music includes two string quartets (1965, 1992), the Wind Quintet (1973–5), and the Clarinet Quintet (1983).

 His orchestral works include two symphonies (1974–77 and 1993–5) and the Piano Concerto (1992).
 The broadcast premiere of his Symphony No 1 on 8 April 1988 by the BBC Philharmonic Orchestra conducted by Odaline de la Martinez gave him a rare moment on the national stage.
-His chamber music includes two string quartets (1965, 1992), the Wind Quintet (1973–5), and the Clarinet Quintet (1983).
+The Symphony No. 2, Four Landscapes (1993-95), is a late example of a programme symphony.